 Face and head mask

-KEYWORD: Mask / Funeral Accessory / CLASS: Mask / Death / Religion / Ceremonial / ?.
+KEYWORD: Mask / Funeral Accessory / CLASS: Mask / Death / Religion / Ritual and Ceremonial / ?.

 Object description: Wooden mask carved out of one piece of softwood.
 Painted white and black/brown.
 Carved eye, ear and mouth holes.
 Worn over the face with the top part covering the top of the head.
 See 1998.194.189 in the photo collections for an image showing someone wearing this mask.
 [ZM 12/04/2013]